2 Year Foundation Programmes FAQs

 If you have dual nationality / multi citizenship, please ensure that you complete the online Oriel application with information on the most relevant nationality regarding providing evidence of your right to work in the UK and upload the relevant passport / ID card.

 Yes.
-You will need to apply through the eligibility application process first over the summer months.
-Please refer to the Eligibility Applicant Guidance on the Eligibility Information page.
+You will need to apply through the UKFPO’s eligibility process first over the summer months.
+Please refer to the Eligibility Applicant Guidance on the Eligibility page.

 Yes.
-You can link your FP application to that of another applicant to ensure you are both allocated to the same UoA, providing you both score highly enough to be allocated to the primary list.
+You can link your FP application to that of another applicant to request you are both allocated to the same UoA.
 You can only link to one other applicant.
+Refer to the UKFP applicant guides for details of the application and allocation process for linked applicants.

 Links will not be considered if either applicant accepts an SFP or FPP offer.